react-made-native-easy/react-made-native-easy.github.io/navigation.md

 ## Navigation

+Navigation in react-native is pretty different, specially if you are coming from web background.
+It follows native standards for navigation.
+Example: Screens, stacks, push/pop, which most of us web developers have not used for routing.
+It is not as simple as doing `dispatch(push('/<routeName>`

-React has a bunch of options for routing. \(They have mentioned it here: [https://facebook.github.io/react-native/docs/navigation.html](https://facebook.github.io/react-native/docs/navigation.html)\).
+ has a bunch of options for routing. \(They have mentioned it here: [https://facebook.github.io/react-native/docs/navigation.html](https://facebook.github.io/react-native/docs/navigation.html)\).

 We found React-navigation the most stable among all the options.

 ### Why react navigation?